gui2de/econ490-fall22/Week6.md

 ## Step 1 : Create a Google Sheets Template for SurveyCTO

-1. Log into gui2de's SurveyCTO server (https://gui2de.surveycto.com/) with the following login information:
+1. Log into gui2de's SurveyCTO server (https://gui2de.surveycto.com/) with the login information shared on the class Slack.

-    - `User: covid19.studentsurvey@gmail.com`
-    - `Passord: pair.mutton.bust.antique`

 1. Navigate to the ECON 490 group on the Design tab
 1. Create a new form (give it a name and ID) and select "Download to Google Drive"
 1. Open the file you just created in your Google Drive